Bradfield/algos/book/analysis/performance-of-python-types.md

 $$O(n)$$.
 Why the difference?

 When an item is taken from the front of a Python list, all other elements in the list are shifted one position closer to the beginning.
-This might seem silly now, but the Python designers did this intentionally to allow $$O(1)$$ index operations, which are more common.
+This is an unavoidable cost to allow $$O(1)$$ index lookup, which is the more common operation.

 For the same reasons, inserting at an index is $$O(n)$$; every subsequent element must be shifted one position closer to the end to accomodate the new